Doctoral Internship in Health Service Psychology

 Campus Images Landis Green and Landis Fountain

 Area cultural offerings include special programs in the dramatic arts, including regular productions from several university and local theaters; musical performances including operas, symphonies, and jazz ensembles; and visual arts displayed both on campus and in a neighboring artisan community.
 The community ardently supports the FSU men’s and women’s athletic teams.
-The Football, Track and Field, Basketball, Baseball, Soccer, Volleyball, Swimming, Golf and Tennis teams are among the best in the nation.
-The community ardently supports the FSU athletic teams, which are strong nationally in several sports.
-FSU consistently has one of the nation’s top collegiate football teams–a team that won the 1993 and 1999 national titles.
-The FSU Flying High Circus is also the only university based circus in the world and consistently draws raves for its on campus and traveling performances.
+The Football, Track and Field, Basketball, Baseball, Soccer, Softball, Volleyball, Swimming, Golf and Tennis teams are among the best in the nation.
+FSU consistently has one of the nation’s top collegiate football teams–a team that won the 1993, 1999, and 2013 national titles.
+The FSU Flying High Circus is also one of the only university-based circus in the world and consistently draws raves for its on-campus and traveling performances.

 FSU Visitor Guide